Bibhutipur Assembly constituency: Overview

 As per Delimitation of Parliamentary and Assembly constituencies Order, 2008, No. 138 Bibhutipur Assembly constituency is composed of the following: Bibhutipur community development block; Bulakipur, Kamrawn, Malpur Purwaripatti, Rampur Jalalpur, Narhan estate, Bambaiya Harlal and Ajnaul gram panchayats of Dalsinghsarai CD Block.

 Bibhutipur Assembly constituency is part of No. 22 Ujiarpur (Lok Sabha constituency).
-The assembly constituency consists 2.23 lakh voters and is dominated by the Kushwahas.
+The assembly constituency consists of 2.23 lakh voters and is dominated by the Kushwahas.
 It has been observed in the successive elections, by studying the voting pattern, that Kushwaha voters voting en masse decides the victory of a candidate.